shahp98/Project-1---Front-end/README.md

 This repository contains webpages without Back-end support.

 A top-fixed navigational bar is used and you can navigate to different linked pages.
+On reducing the size of the window, a toggle button gets added on the bar which will contain all the tabs.

 The Home page contains 2 posts.